REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 American black currant Ribes americanum

-Alternate-leaf dogwood Cornus alternifolia pagoda dogwood CF
+Alternate-leaf dogwood Cornus alternifolia pagoda dogwood CFM

-Red-osier dogwood Cornus stolonifera CF
+Red-osier dogwood Cornus sericea Cornus stolonifera CFM

 American elder Sambucus canadensis C

-White elm Ulmus americana American elm C
+White elm Ulmus americana American elm CM

 Chinese elm Ulmus parviflora